singularityhub/sregistry-cli/docs/getting-started/developers.md

 ```

 ## Remove

-Finally, the same remote functions are available to remove an image from the database record (rm) but **not** the container
+Finally, you can delete an image from the database with `rm`.
-in storage (`rm`) or delete the database record **and** theimage (`rmi`).
-That looks like this:

 ```
 from sregistry.main import get_client
 cli = get_client()
 cli.rm('vsoch/hello-world')

-# or
-cli.rmi('vsoch/hello-world')
 ```

-The first example removes the image from the database (but not the file) and the second removes the
-file from storage and the image.

 <div>